 Peter also created the prestigious W.A.C.
 Bennett Award with the BC Sports Hall of Fame for special recognition designed to honour uniquely credentialed individuals.
 At the BC Sports Hall of Fame, he was instrumental in implementing a precise artifact cataloguing system and improved standards for protecting valuable historical materials.
 His expertise in this area has been sought by Sports Museums and Halls of Fame throughout North America and Australia.
 His paid and volunteer involvement for sports and athletics expands to over 30 national and international sports organizations.
 He was instrumental in starting the Canadian Association for Sport Heritage and was the first Canadian to be president of the International Sport History Association.

-Chair, Promotions & Events
+Director, Promotions & Events

 Jane Chisholm is the President of J Creations Inc., a company she has owned and operated since 1980.
 Today, she is enjoying a second career in Real Estate Staging following 30 successful years as a leading Importer/Distributor of sportswear in the ski and golf industries.
 Jane was an entrepreneur starting from a noticeably young age and has been raising the bar since the 1970s when she produced her first fundraising event in Montreal in support of the Canadian Alpine Ski Team, just prior to the 1976 Winter Olympics in Innsbruck, Austria.